Red40Github/AsciiPainting/README.md

   * Action history!
 (Undo by CTRL+Z, redo by CTRL+Y)

 * Command Mode
-  * The command mode is a mode where you can input commands to save art, open files, make new paintings, and more!
+  * The command mode is where you can input commands to save art, open files, make new paintings, and more!
   * Features
     * 'q' to quit the program
     * 'd' to delete current painting